Nate Davis (offensive lineman): Chicago Bears

 On March 15, 2023, Davis signed a three-year, $30 million contract with the Chicago Bears.

+After starting the first two games at right guard, Davis lost his starting role and was a healthy scratch for four games.
+He was released on November 13, 2024.

 Personal life

 Nate Davis was born in York, Maine to his parents Ken and Natalie Davis.
 They later moved to Ashburn, Virginia where Nate grew up.
 Davis Attended Stone Bridge High School and was a first-team all-state and 5A North All-Region First-team lineman.
 Davis was a four-year letterman in high school.